 The statutory and convention-based activities include the participation of Belarus in different Council of Europe organs and conventions such as the Group of States against Corruption (GRECO), the European Cultural Convention, the Convention on Action against Trafficking in Human Beings and the Convention on the Conservation of European Wildlife and Natural Habitats.

 As a party to the European Cultural Convention, Belarus is invited to all steering committee meetings under this convention.

-The co-operation activities cover a number of priority areas, including: abolition of the death penalty, independent media, civil society and human rights, cultural co-operation and youth, judiciary, local self-government, gender equality and the fight against corruption, money laundering and cybercrime.
+The co-operation activities cover a number of priority areas, including: abolition of the death penalty, civil society and human rights, cultural co-operation and youth, judiciary, local self-government, gender equality and the fight against corruption, money laundering and cybercrime.

 Council of Europe Information Point in Minsk

 The aim of the Information Point is to raise awareness of government institutions, non-governmental organisations, mass media, universities and other institutes of higher education and citizens of Belarus and to provide them with information on fundamental values, legal instruments, achievements, policy and activities of the Council of Europe by means of:

 - organisation and conduct of Council of Europe events in Belarus;

 - translation, publication and distribution of Council of Europe information materials;